 1 tablespoon chocolate syrup

-Resift the flour with the malted milk, salt and baking soda; set aside.
+Mix together the flour, malted milk powder, salt and baking soda; set aside.

 Beat the butter and sugar with an electric mixer for 3-5 minutes.
 Add the vanilla and beat for another 3 minutes, scraping sides of bowl often.
 Beat in the eggs one at a time, beating for about 30 seconds after each addition.
 Scrape bowl and beat for another minute.

-On low speed or by hand, add half the flour mixture and beat only until incorporated.
-Beat in the half and half then the remaining flour, beating only until well combined.
+On low speed or by hand, add half the flour mixture and stir until blended.
+Add the half & half and stir until blended, then add the remaining flour.

 Spoon out 1 cup of batter and combine with melted chocolate and the 1 T. chocolate syrup.